DERC’s February 2023 Summer School

 RMIT University, Melbourne, Australia (in person)

-application portal open now and review of applications begins November 28, 2022
+application portal for Summer School is now closed.
+Application review begins November 28, 2022

-This immersive PhD Summer School focuses on methods for close level observation and documentation during fieldwork involving multiple entities and situations, dealing with emergent ethical challenges, and creatively testing different methods for data/discourse/material analysis.
+This immersive Summer School builds participants’ skills in methods for close level observation and documentation during fieldwork involving multiple entities and situations, dealing with emergent ethical challenges, and creatively testing different methods for data/discourse/material analysis.

 Two field sites have been selected for participants to engage in fieldwork exercises.
 The sites feature distinctive complexities of fieldwork in public spaces, in contexts of data- and digital-saturation, and involvement of multiple human and nonhuman or more than human elements.